srobo/kitbook/Home.md

 Pre-competition:

  * Specify and order tape (coloured gaffer for corner related things, double-sided for carpet laying and marker application [arena and tokens], black for carpet edge and other uses).
- * Specify and hire crowd barrier requirements for use around arenas and staging area.
+ * Specify and source/hire crowd barrier requirements for use around arenas and staging area.
  * Specify and order carpet.
  * Specify and hire network equipment.
  * Specify and hire power equipment.
- * Specify and order libkoki markers and arena labels.
+ * Specify and order libkoki markers (game dependent) and arena labels.
- * Specify and order materials for game props.
+ * Specify and order materials for game props (game dependent).
+ * Specify and hire screens and screen mounts.
+ * Work with Competition Software Coordinator to obtain necessary display hardware.
+ * Specify and source/hire staging area desks.

 Setup: